OYanEnrique/hashtag-journey/README.md

 This project aims to document and share code developed during practical classes on Python automation, including examples of file manipulation, process automation, and integration with various tools.
 New solutions will be added as future classes are completed.

 ## Project Structure
-- `gabarito.py`: Solution for class 1
+- `day1.py`: Solution for class 1
-- `pegar_posicao.py`: Auxiliary script
+- `day2.py`: Auxiliary script
-- `produtos.csv`: Dataset used
+- `day3.csv`: Dataset used
-- New files will be added for future classes
+- Files used in each class available as well

 ## How to Run
 1. Clone the repository: